IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 #### --db PATH

-The tool works on a cardano-node's ChainDB.
+The tool works on a cardano-node's ChainDB (in fact, only on the ImmutableDB and the ledger snapshots).
 Thus the user must provide an obligatory `--db PATH` argument pointing to the particular DB.

-#### --verbose

-db-analyser will get quite noisy
+If you want to analyse blocks from the VolatileDB, consider copying them to the ImmutableDB via db-immutaliser.

-#### --only-immutable-db
+#### --analyse-from

-By default db-analyser will process all blocks from the chain database (`ChainDB`), from the genesis block up to the chain tip.
-In order to do this it must first properly initialize the whole database.
-That means that before it even starts processing blocks it will:

-1. look for the latest snapshot stored in DB_PATH/ledger.
-The latest snapshot is determined by looking at the highest snapshot number.
-The storage layer of consensus expects the snapshot file names to be of the form `<SNAPSHOT NUMBER_SUFFIX>`, this is, a snapshot number, optionally followed by the `_` character and an arbitrary suffix.
-For instance, given snapshots files with these names `101_foo`, `100_db-analyser`, `99`, the file with the highest snapshot number is `101_foo`.
-2. load that snapshot into memory
-3. start replaying blocks
-   * starting from that ledger state
-   * while updating the ledger state in the process for each replayed block
-   * keeping the intermediate results (ledger states) in memory while replaying blocks that live in the volatile DB (less than k blocks from the tip)

-This may heavily impact any profiling that the user might be interested in doing.

-To counter that problem `--only-immutable-db` flag was introduced.

 ```
-[--only-immutable-db [--analyse-from SLOT_NUMBER]]
+[--analyse-from SLOT_NUMBER]
 ```

-When enabled, db-analyser will work only with blocks from immutableDB, thus initialization described above will not happen.

-This flag comes with an additional `--analyse-from` flag.
-It allows to start processing blocks from the requested slot number.
+This flag allows to start processing blocks from the requested slot number.
 A snapshot at that slot number must exist in `DB_PATH/ledger/SLOT_NUMBER_db-analyser` - where `SLOT_NUMBER` is the value provided by the user with the `--analyse-from` flag.
 The user can use snapshots created by the node or they can create their own snapshots via db-analyser - see the `--store-ledger` command

 #### COMMAND